Set Image Path

 Compression Method

 Only available when Output Format is Tiff/GeoTIFF.
 Default is NONE.
-For more methods, refer to Compression Method.
+For more method introductions, please refer to Compression Method.

-This will automatically apply to all processes and result data in the workflow production.
+Will be automatically applied to all processes and result data in the workflow production.

 CompressMethod